Mr-Fluuff/StellarRolesAU/README.md

 - **Maximum Number Of Meetings:** You can set the maximum number of meetings that can be called in total.
 - **Shield First Killed Player From Last Game** Puts a shield on the player killed first in the last match.
-- **Mark Players who Die First Round 1 Next Game** Marks the player visibly who died first last match
+- **Mark Players Who Die First Round 1 Next Game** Marks the player visibly who died first last match
 - **Hide Obstructed Names** Hides a players name if it otherwise could be seen through a wall

 - **Allow Parallel MedBay Scans:** Allows players to perform their MedBay scans at the same time.